The A-Z of Building a Thriving Small Business

 Take the plunge!
 The number one thing that sets successful entrepreneurs apart is that they're willing to take risks and step into the unknown.
 While many people have great ideas, only the bold few act on them.

 One of your first steps should be building your brand.
 That means choosing a business name, designing a logo, and establishing the look and feel you want for your business.
 Doing this early on will help establish the brand identity and save a whole lot of work down the line.

 Create a killer website that clearly explains who you are and what you do.

-From accounting and taxes to establishing a clear payment plan with your clients, take care of financial matters as you as you can.
-Be honest, don’t cut corners and always make sure that you and your client are on the same page.
+From accounting and taxes to establishing a clear payment plan with your clients, take care of financial matters as you can.
+Be honest, don't cut corners, and always make sure that you and your client are on the same page.
 Finally, be sure to work with an expert when needed.
 A great accountant is almost always worth the expense.

 If you receive an email, respond to it quickly.
 Client calling you on the phone?
 Give them a call back as soon as you can.
 Being reliable and responsive will establish your credibility and impress customers.
 An overlooked email can easily cost you a client.

 Hand out business cards; introduce yourself to business owners and influential community members.
 Putting yourself out there is the best way to spread the word about your business.

 Identify Your Niche